What to see in Ubud in one day: top 5 places

 Where to stay in Ubud and how many days to stay?

-With one day in Ubud you have enough to see everything.
-Although, if you go well of time you can stay two or even three days to see each place with more calm.
+With one or two days in Ubud you have enough to see everything.
+Although, if you go well of time you can stay even three days to see each place with more calm.
 To sleep in Ubud, you can take a look at In Da Garden.
 You can sleep there for 20 euros in a double room right in the center of Ubud.
 Sagitarius Inn is another good option, located in the center of Ubud.
 For 20 euros, you can enjoy a nice swimming pool and sleep in a double room.

 If you don’t feel like spending the night there, you can do like I did and ride your bike from the south coast of Bali to Ubud even though you have an hour’s ride there and back.